littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 ## Chat

-Foundry Local is fully compatible with OpenAI's REST API, which means that you can simply modify the endpoint path to access it as usual.
+Foundry Local is fully compatible with REST API of OpenAI, which means that you can simply modify the endpoint path to access it as usual.

 However, it is important to note that since the port is not constant, it is necessary to determine the latest endpoint before use.